-- 2.1.18.
-If You are a new Approved Employer, prior to recruiting any Worker You, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, must demonstrate cultural competency related to the Participating Country/ies that You are proposing to recruit Workers from. - 2.1.19.
-If You are a Continuing Approved Employer, You, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, , must, if We direct You, demonstrate to Us knowledge of, or undertake training on, the culture and protocols of the Participating Country/ies from which You are seeking to recruit Workers.
+2.1.18.
+If You are a new Approved Employer, prior to recruiting any Worker You, including Your key Personnel and Managers and Welfare and Wellbeing Support Person(s) involved in the Scheme, must demonstrate cultural competency related to the Participating Country/ies that You are proposing to recruit Workers from.

-&lt;sup>15 Home Affairs website-Sponsorship Obligations: https://immi.homeaffairs.gov.au/visas/employing-and-sponsoring-someone/existing-sponsors/tas-sponsorship-obligations
+&lt;sup>16 Home Affairs website-Sponsorship Obligations: https://immi.homeaffairs.gov.au/visas/employing-and-sponsoring-someone/existing-sponsors/tas-sponsorship-obligations

-&lt;sup>16 Under the Migration Regulations 1994, visa condition 8576 will be imposed on a Short-Term Worker: This means that the Short-Term Worker must not stay in Australia for more than 10 months in any period of 12 months.
+&lt;sup>17 Under the Migration Regulations 1994, visa condition 8576 will be imposed on a Short-Term Worker: This means that the Short-Term Worker must not stay in Australia for more than 10 months in any period of 12 months.